 Mission of the College

-- to expand and advance the frontiers of science and technology through research, discovery and innovation.
+- To advance the frontiers of knowledge via engineering science and research.

 - Dean's Welcome